FREQUENTLY ASKED QUESTIONS

 How can I book to attend a concert?

-Booking is essential so we can prepare the right amount of printed concert programmes and food for the afternoon tea.
-Booking will close at 5:00pm the night before the concert, but we do have some room for walk-ups on the day if you miss this.
+Booking will close at 5:00pm the night before the concert, but we do our best to keep some spaces for walk-ups on the day if you miss this.

 Can I book Songhaven to perform at my care home/ community centre/ venue?